capamir/capamir/README.md

 Web developer and Graphic designer
 ----------------------------------

 I'm a passionate computer science student at the University of Guillan, with a strong focus on full-stack web development.
-My expertise lies in building robust and scalable applications using Django for the backend and React.js for the frontend.
+My expertise lies on building robust and scalable applications using Django for the backend and React.js for the frontend.

 #### 💻 Technologies & Tools:
 - Backend: Django, Django REST Framework